smeetrs/deep_avsr/README.md

 - We have used a GPU with 11 GB memory for our training.
 Each model took around 7 days for complete training.

 ## References

 1. The pre-trained weights of the Visual Frontend and the Language Model have been obtained from [Afouras T. and Chung J, Deep Lip Reading: a comparison of models and an online application, 2018](https://github.com/afourast/deep_lip_reading) GitHub repository.

 2. The CTC beam search implementation is adapted from [Harald Scheidl, CTC Decoding Algorithms](https://github.com/githubharald/CTCDecoder) GitHub repository.

-***

-*PS: Please do not hesitate to raise an issue in case of any bugs/doubts/suggestions.
-However, please be patient if it takes some time to reply.
-Happy Open Source-ing !!* 😃